 We’ve found clients get familiar with one tool and want to use it for everything when another component might work better.
 We thought we’d share five of our favourite, under-utilized, Office 365 tools to introduce you to some of the powerful features already at your fingertips.

 Processes are the lifeblood of businesses.
 In the digital era, many of the processes have or are becoming automated.
-Enter Microsoft Flow, which lets you easily create and automate workflows across multiple applications in the cloud including SalesForce, Adobe, Amazon (and not just Office 365 applications), opening your processes to a world of possibilities.
+Enter Power Automate, which lets you easily create and automate workflows across multiple applications in the cloud including SalesForce, Adobe, Amazon (and not just Office 365 applications), opening your processes to a world of possibilities.

 Let me give you a simplistic example: Let’s say you are getting emails with documents from Client X. Instead of forwarding the email to your team or opening it manually and saving the attachment to a shared folder, you can create a Flow that automatically saves all attachments and emails from Client X to a shared folder or SharePoint site.
 Flow also has templates such as the approval centre to help you set up review processes.

-SharePoint aficionados might be thinking, I can do that in SharePoint … and you’re right, for now.
-Microsoft describes Flow as the successor to SharePoint Designer so it’s worth getting to know.
+SharePoint aficionados might be thinking, I can do that in SharePoint, and you’re right, for now.
+Microsoft describes Power Automate as the successor to SharePoint Designer so it’s worth getting to know.

 2. Team Up for Collaboration